Murphydbuffalo/ruby-data-structures-and-algorithms/README.markdown

 Each data structure is described in detail below and comes with a set of tests that describe what's going on in plain English.

-I hope you learn and enjoy!
-Any feedback positive or negative would be most welcome and can take the form of a GitHub issue, pull request, or email to hello@danmurphy.codes.

 To test things outs, pull down the repo and run:
 ```ruby
 bundle